Home » Dessert » White Texas Sheet Cake

 A rectangular baking pan filled with a smooth, light brown liquid, possibly a type of batter or mixture, on a countertop with a white tiled backsplash.

-Pour the batter into the prepared jelly roll pan.
+Step 3: Pour the batter into the prepared jelly roll pan and bake until cooked through.

 A whisk stirring a smooth, light-colored batter in a mixing bowl.

-Melt the butter and milk together in a medium saucepan over medium heat, then raise the temperature to medium-high until the mixture begins to simmer.
+Step 4: Melt the butter and milk together in a medium saucepan and mix together all of the frosting ingredients until smooth.

 Note